 The downside to micro-influencersThere are arguments against micro-influencer marketing.
 Working with micro-influencers can, for instance, be harder than working with influencers, as Sophia Bernazzani explains in Hubspot’s guide to micro-influencer marketing: “It’s a lot of work to work with several micro-influencers.
 Brands have to reach out to them … and manage several different relationships.”

 Micro-influencers are also not exempt from the requirements that global advertising regulators have of larger influencers.
 The US Federal Trade Commission, for example, has Endorsement Guides to regulate how social media users should promote products.
 The commission requires users to tell followers when they are being rewarded for promoting a product.

 The same guidelines apply to both macro and micro-influencers.
-If you, as a marketer, feel this disclosure makes influencer marketing feel less authentic, the use of micro-influencer won’t solve your concern.
+If you, as a marketer, feel this disclosure makes influencer marketing feel less authentic, the use of micro-influencers won’t solve your concern.

 For businesses looking to try out influencers for the first time, micro-influencers might also be a good place to start.